gyGil/gyGil.github.io/_posts/2018-06-19-Facial-Keypoint-Detection.md

 ---

 ## Introduction
 This project is to find the important keypoints on a face by using OpenCV and CNN.
 After finding the keypoints, the program generate the image and camera stream to wear sunglasses using keypoints on the faces.
-At the end of this blog, I will compare the performance among the various deep learning models.
+In the middle of this blog, I will compare the performance among the various deep learning models.

 ## Process
 * Step 0: Import datasets
 * Step 1: Build CNN model to find keypoints on face
-* Step 2: Preprocess image
+* Step 2: Compare various CNN models
 * Step 3: Face Detection with OpenCV
 * Step 4: Final product
-* Step 5: Compare various CNN models

 ## Environment
 * Laptop with CUDA